C Line (Los Angeles Metro): Route description

+The C Line, while officially a "light rail" line, has also been described as a "light metro" by transit experts due to its complete grade separation.

+Hours and frequency

 Speed

-The C Line is the fastest in the Los Angeles Metro Rail network because trains can operate at speeds up to 65 mph for most of their route as trains run in the median of the I-105 freeway, not having at-grade street service like other lines such as the A Line.
+The C Line is the fastest light rail line in the Los Angeles Metro Rail network because trains can operate at speeds up to 65 mph for most of their route as trains run in the median of the I-105 freeway, not having at-grade street service like other lines such as the A Line.
 The line has complete grade separation, relatively long station spacing, and a primarily straight alignment.

 The C Line takes 34 minutes to travel 19.5 mi, at an average speed of 34.4 mph.
-This is 31% faster than the Metro L Line, 38% faster than the Metro A Line, and 74% faster than the Metro E Line.
+This is 43% faster than the A Line, and 81% faster than the E Line.

 Station listing

-The C Line consists of the following 14 stations (from west to east):
+The C Line consists of the following 11 stations (from west to east):

 Ridership

 History

 In 1972, Caltrans signed a consent decree to allow construction of the fiercely opposed Century Freeway (Interstate 105), which included provisions for a transit corridor in the freeway's median as a way to help communities impacted by the new freeway.

 Construction began in 1987 on the corridor as a light rail line, envisioned as a connection with the bedroom communities in the Gateway Cities along the Century Freeway with the then-burgeoning aerospace center in El Segundo.
 The section in El Segundo would be fully elevated and follow the route of the Harbor Subdivision.